OleksiiDubovyk/CoastalDiversity/README.md

 ### [bigrarefaction.R](bigrarefaction.R)

-A group of functions to build rarefaction curves through interpolation or extrapolation procedures. `interpolation()` is built to handle large numbers.
+A group of functions to build rarefaction curves through interpolation or extrapolation procedures. `interpolation(..., mode = "l")` is built to handle large numbers.

 ## Prerequisites
 ### R stuff